Ada-Developers-Academy/ada-build/intro-to-python/environment-setup/README.md

 ## Video Intro

-The [Introduction to Google Colab video](link to video by Chris) will serve as an introduction to the programming environment that you will use for the subsequent lessons.
-Please view this XXX minute video before continuing.
+The [Introduction to Google Colab video]() will serve as an introduction to the programming environment that you will use for the subsequent lessons.
+Please view this X minute video before continuing.

-Notes for Chris from Becca
-- First how do you open a Colab Notebook linked in this github repo.
-[Here is the notebook to work with](./intro-to-python/00_preparing_to_code.ipynb) -- Here's the colab link in case you need to edit it and repost to gitbub (https://colab.research.google.com/drive/1t0-Av33EgIM8z9xyjmxe9Sm37tsIYyFU#scrollTo=wgEtUJ9Lqn_k)

--Folx should make a copy of the colab notebook so that they can edit it.

-- What's a text cell
-- What's a code cell -- how do you run it?
-How do you make a new one.

-- Some basic programming things.
-Maybe a mathematical expression and a string?

 ## Google Colab